Characterisation of Log-Convex Decay in Non-Selfadjoint Dynamics: Discussion and Main Results

 After a normalisation to $|x|=1$, this shows that a hyponormal operator always fulfils condition (i) in Theorem~\ref{logcon-thm}, cf.\ \eqref{A-cond'}.
 Therefore one has the following generalisation of \cite{ChJo18ax} to the case of hyponormal non-variational generators:

-\begin{cor} Let $-A$ denote a generator of a holomorphic semigroup $e^{-tA}$ in a complex Hilbert space $H$.
-If $A$ is positively accretive and hyponormal, cf.\ \eqref{C+-id} and \eqref{hypo-id}, then $A$ fulfils the equivalent conditions (i) and (ii) in Theorem~\ref{logcon-thm} and consequently the height function $|e^{-tA}u_0|$ has all the properties of log-convexity, strict convexity and strict decrease together with differentiablity at $t=0$ given in the theorem. \end{cor}
+\begin{cor} Let $-A$ generate a uniformly bounded holomorphic $C_0$-semigroup $e^{-tA}$ in a complex Hilbert space $H$.
+If $A$ is hyponormal, cf.\ \eqref{hypo-id}, then $A$ fulfils $\nu(A)\subset\C_+$ and the equivalent conditions \upn{(i)} and \upn{(ii)} in Theorem~\ref{logcon-thm}, and consequently the height function $|e^{-tA}u_0|$ has all the properties of log-convexity, strict convexity and strict decrease together with differentiablity at $t=0$ given in the theorem. \end{cor}